rune-rs/rune/book/src/foreword.md

 scripting engine that is more mature right now than *Rune*, please do take *Rhai* for a spin.

 You can find the project at [its GitHub page].
-I hope you'll enjoy it!
+I hope you'll enjoy using this project as much as I've enjoyed writing it!

 &mdash; John-John Tedro